Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

-As a born and raised Southerner, there is one particular type of fish that is near and dear to my heart: catfish.
+As a born and raised Southerner, I’m shocked when people ask me, “Can you eat catfish?”
+Of course you can!
+It is one particular type of fish that is near and dear to my heart.
 I grew up eating loads of catfish, fried, of course.
-Therefore, I’m surprised when people ask the question, “Can you eat catfish?”
-Of course, you can!
-I still adore it and anytime I’m back home the first thing out of my mouth is “Fix me up a mess of catfish.”
-The problem is, while all catfish is edible, not all species are good to eat.
-I’ll explain all of that, plus a lot of other things about catfish, in this article.
+I still adore it, and anytime I’m back home, the first thing out of my mouth is “Fix me up a mess of catfish.”
+The problem is, while all catfish are edible, not all species are good to eat.
+I’ll explain all of that, plus a lot of other things about catfish, in this article, including nutritional value and what to avoid.

 As you may have guessed, I don’t live in the South right now — at least not in the deep South.
 You may also wonder why I need to go back home to the South to get catfish.
 Can’t I cook my own catfish?
 Of course, but there is a problem.
 I’ll get to that.
 Regardless, if you want to get me riled up, tell me catfish is bad.
 Tell me it’s a food you should avoid at all costs.